UoMResearchIT/matlab-novice/episodes/06-cond.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- xxx
+- Introduce the `if` - `else` statement.
+- Test for equality within a conditional statement.
+- Combine conditional tests using `AND` and `OR`.
+- Construct a conditional statement using `if`, `elseif`, and `else`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How can programs do different things for different data values?"
-objectives:
-- "Construct a conditional statement using if, elseif, and else"
-- "Test for equality within a conditional statement"
-- "Combine conditional tests using AND and OR"
-- "Build a nested loop"
+- How can programs make choices depending on variable values?

 ::::::::::::::::::::::::::::::::::::::::::::::::::